Cincinnati Bengals vs. Jacksonville Jaguars NFL Week 4 Odds, Plays and Insights for September 30, 2021

 Over/under insights

-- Cincinnati and its opponents have scored at least 45.5 points -- this matchup's over/under -- only once this year.
+- Cincinnati and its opponents have combined for 46 points -- this matchup's point total -- only one time this season.

-- Jacksonville's games have gone over 45.5 points in two opportunities this season.
+- Jacksonville and its opponents have combined to score more than 46 points in two games this season.

-- The combined points per game average of the two teams, 40.4, is 5.1 points fewer than Thursday's over/under.
+- Thursday's total is 5.6 points higher than the combined 40.4 PPG average of the two teams.

-- The 48.3 points per game these two squads have allowed to opponents this season are 2.8 more than the 45.5 over/under in this contest.
+- The 48.3 points per game these two squads have allowed to opponents this season are 2.3 more than the 46 total in this contest.

-- The Bengals and their opponents score an average of 44.7 points per game, 0.8 fewer than Thursday's total.
+- Bengals games have an average total of 44.7 points this season, 1.3 fewer than Thursday's over/under.

 Bengals stats and trends